Andrew Yaros

 LisaGUI (Alpha Version)

-Aside from that, and a couple of demo apps (and a recreation of the Mac's puzzle desk accessory!) there isn't much else to do other than toy with the filesystem and settings.
+Aside from that, a couple of demo apps, and a recreation of the Mac's puzzle desk accessory, there isn't much else to do other than toy with the filesystem and settings.
 I do have more apps, features, and bug fixes in the pipeline.
 Follow the linked Bluesky account to get updates as soon as I post them, or if you're old-school check out the RSS feed.

 lorie.gallery